jhumelsine/jhumelsine.github.io/_posts/2024-11-07-cohesion-coupling.md

 <img src="https://live.staticflickr.com/2605/3937095282_ab2e98471d_b.jpg" alt="The Lost Symbol by Dan Brown" title="Image Source: https://www.flickr.com/photos/billstrain/3937095282" width = "25%" align="right" style="padding-right: 20px;">

 Rather than keeping the state machine behavior encapsulated within the class, the class becomes the place where `state` or `status` reside.
 Other classes will access `status`/`state` via the `get` accessor, update `status`/`state` with a new value via the `set` accessor based upon their own business logic code.
 Not only does this low cohesive design distribute the __state machine__ implementation across far flung regions of the design, it distributes the ability to understand the behavior.
-It's like being Robert Langdon in one of Dan Brown's novels running around despirately looking for clues to see the bigger picture.
+It's like being Robert Langdon in one of Dan Brown's novels running around desperately looking for clues to see the bigger picture.
 This makes it more difficult to know what the __state machine__ will do as a whole when the `status`/`state` is updated from any place in the implementation.

 With cohesive software elements, a change to one element may require a change to the other related cohesive elements, like how a change in screw head causing a change in the screwdriver.
 Highly cohesive software elements are close to one another, such as in the same package, making it more likely that all required updates will occur consistently.